Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. You might have it as part of your treatment for gallbladder cancer.

 Chemotherapy for advanced gallbladder cancer

 If you have advanced gallbladder cancer, your doctor may suggest chemotherapy to try to shrink the cancer, slow it down, or relieve any symptoms you have.
+The most common chemotherapy used is a combination of gemcitabine and cisplatin.

 Most chemotherapy drugs for gallbladder cancer are given into the bloodstream through a vein in your arm.
 Some drugs are tablets that you swallow.